RQA Indicator Spotlight: repricing the path -fed Easing Shifts to tightening

 A Shock on an Already-Firming Base

 It would be convenient to pin the move on one event, but the truth is more textured.
-Inflation was firming before the conflict began: core prices had been grinding higher for months on tariff-related costs and the familiar stickiness of shelter, climbing from 2.5% at the start of the year to 2.8% by April - that month's increase the largest in over a year.
-The economy was not at target and drifting lower - it was above target and creeping up.
+Inflation was firming well before the conflict began.
+Core prices had been grinding higher for months on tariff-related costs and the familiar stickiness of shelter, climbing from 2.5% at the start of the year to 2.8% by April, that month's increase the largest in over a year.
+The economy was not at target and drifting lower.
+It was above target and creeping up.

 The energy shock amplified those pressures.
-The closure of the Strait of Hormuz - which carries about a fifth of the world's oil -choked global supply, and the effect ran straight through the headline: consumer prices reached 4.2% in May, with energy alone accounting for over sixty percent of the monthly increase.
-The complication for the hawkish read is that core, at a fresh high near 3% with shelter still sticky, leaves little margin for an energy shock on top; the complication for the dovish read is that the shock never reached core at all - its monthly pace actually cooled, and core goods fell for the first time in over a year.
-Neither side got clean confirmation.
-Energy lit the fire; whether it spreads is the open question.
+The closure of the Strait of Hormuz, which carries about a fifth of the world's oil, choked global supply, and the effect ran straight through the headline: consumer prices reached 4.2% in May, with energy alone accounting for over sixty percent of the monthly increase.
+What it has not done, at least not yet, is spread.
+Core inflation came in as expected, its monthly pace actually cooling, and core goods prices fell for the first time in over a year.
+That leaves the read genuinely two-sided.
+The hawkish worry is that core already sits near 3.0% with shelter sticky, leaving no cushion for an energy shock on top.
+The dovish rejoinder is that the shock never reached core at all, and energy is already reversing.

 Now the Shock Is Reversing

 The shock has begun to unwind nearly as fast as it arrived.
-As a US-Iran framework took hold and tankers began moving through the Strait again - Persian Gulf exports restarting for the first time since March - crude has retraced its entire wartime spike, falling back to around pre-conflict levels and dragging gasoline lower.
+As a US-Iran framework took hold and tankers began moving through the Strait again, with Persian Gulf exports restarting for the first time since March, crude retraced its entire wartime spike and fell back toward pre-conflict levels, dragging gasoline lower.
 On that path, May looks increasingly like the inflation peak, leaving the late-June rate curve pricing persistence into a pressure that may already be fading.

-But the relief deserves the same skepticism as the scare.
-The reopening rests on an interim arrangement, not a settled peace, and the flow of oil has only begun to normalize - transit is resuming, but insurance premiums remain elevated and full pre-conflict volumes are still months away.
+The relief deserves the same skepticism as the scare.
+The reopening rests on an interim arrangement, not a settled peace, and the flow of oil has only begun to normalize.
+Transit is resuming, but insurance premiums remain elevated and full pre-conflict volumes are still months away.
 Prices have raced ahead of that physical reality, pricing a clean resolution that has only partly arrived.
-Both ends of the curve are now leaning on expectation rather than fact: the rate curve pricing inflation that may not persist, the oil market pricing a normalization that has only just begun.
+Both ends of the curve are now leaning on expectation rather than fact.

-The curve's steepest move came around a single event: the June meeting, the first under the Fed's new leadership.
+The curve's steepest move came around the June meeting, the first under the Fed's new leadership.
 The decision was a hold, but almost everything around it leaned hawkish.
-The committee issued a strikingly abbreviated statement that named energy supply shocks directly, dropped the forward guidance markets had grown used to parsing, and published a dot plot split evenly between those expecting steady rates or a cut and those expecting a hike - with the median tipping toward tightening.
+The committee issued a strikingly abbreviated statement that named energy supply shocks directly, dropped the forward guidance markets had grown used to parsing, and published rate projections split evenly between those expecting steady rates or a cut and those expecting a hike, with the median tipping toward tightening.
 The new chair declined to submit a projection at all.

-The market read it loudly: the two-year yield jumped to a one-year high, the dollar posted its strongest day in nearly a year, and rate-sensitive assets sold off.
+The market read it loudly.
+The two-year yield jumped to a one-year high, the dollar posted its strongest day in nearly a year, and rate-sensitive assets sold off.
 The late-June curve in the exhibit is, in effect, a snapshot of that reaction.
-Yet the most candid note came from the chair himself, who acknowledged the committee remains divided on whether this is a first-round energy event or the start of something more persistent — "no resolution or conviction," in his words, with another meeting six weeks out before the picture clarifies.
-The repricing was decisive; the conviction behind it, by the Fed's own admission, was not.
+The most candid note came from the chair himself, who acknowledged the committee remains divided on whether this is a first-round energy event or the start of something more persistent.
+"No resolution or conviction," in his words, with another meeting six weeks out before the picture clarifies.

 Which leaves the central question open, as it probably should be.
-The curve has moved from cuts to hikes with force - but atop an energy shock that may be reversing, against a structural backdrop no one agrees on, prompted by a Fed that has told us plainly it is not yet sure.
-Whether June marked a durable regime shift or an overcorrection is, for now, too early to tell - and that is exactly what the regime framework has to navigate next.
+The curve has moved from cuts to hikes with force, atop an energy shock that may be reversing, against a structural backdrop no one fully agrees on, prompted by a Fed that has told us plainly it is not yet sure.
+Whether June marked a durable regime shift or an overcorrection is too early to call.
+That is exactly what the regime framework has to navigate next.

 Economic Forecast Model